udos86/ng-dynamic-forms/README.md

     let json: string = JSON.stringify(this.myDynamicFormModel);

-    // ...store data locally or transfer to server
+    // ...store JSON in localStorage or transfer to server }
-}
 ```